blocknetdx/blocknet/doc/build-unix.md

 Build requirements:

 	sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev

-for Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:
+For Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:

 	sudo apt-get install libboost-all-dev